 This is an internal struggle that may manifest in external behaviors.
 By the way, this is the direction in which these things usually occur.
 Who we are influences how we think.
 How and what we think determines our behaviors.

 So when in a midlife crisis career change becomes the solution, people are trying to work things backwards.
-They are trying to change the external world and the external behaviours they do in order to generate an internal shift.
+They are trying to change the external world and the external behaviors they do in order to create an internal difference.

 It's an attempt to create a sense of satisfaction or fulfilment for themselves.
 And it can be incredibly difficult, not to mind destructive for marriages, social relationships and job commitments to do it this way.